 But let’s focus on what’s most important now: Your starting point, your entrance ticket to the world of Japanese music.

-If you’re used to the way things work in the western side of the world, you may be a bit skeptical at first.
+If you’re used to the way things work in the western side of the world, you may feel a bit lost at first.
 This website has been appositely created for this: To make you understand the real potential of Japanese music, and give a proper chance to enjoy this scenario.
-On Land of the Rising Sound, you will find complete descriptions of how this industry is structured, its actual state, in-depth articles of the most famous genres, with a list of the most important acts, reviews of any kind of release, and live reports of both Japanese and overseas shows.
-Simpy put, this website makes you understand step by step how everything works in this music industry, to enjoy it in the best possible way.
-The only thing you need to do is to listen and watch and everything you find with your mind open, and go beneath the surface.
-Of course you won’t be alone in this journey: There are literally thousands and thousands of people loving Japanese music in every single part of the world, from all countries and continents.
-I saw them with my own eyes!
+Here on Land of the Rising Sound, you will find complete descriptions of how this industry is structured, its actual state, in-depth articles on the most famous artist and genres, reviews of any kind of release, and live reports of both Japanese and overseas shows.
+The only thing you need to do is listen and watch everything you find with an open mind, and go beneath the surface.
+Of course you won’t be alone in this journey: There are literally thousands and thousands of people loving Japanese music in every single part of the world, from all countries and cultures!

-Welcome to the most interesting, various and inspirational music scene in the world, This is Japan, the Land of the Rising Sound that keeps evolving and inspiring.
+Welcome to the most interesting and various music scene in the world.
+This is Japan, the Land of the Rising Sound that keeps evolving and inspiring.